RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 #### Use External Audio Source

-The Mobile SDK can stream external audio sources to the remote peer(s) during a call instead of a device microphone.
+The Mobile SDK can stream external audio sources to the remote peer(s) during a call instead of a devices default audio input.

-**Note:** External audio can be sent to remote peers in two different ways, simple or advanced solution.

-##### 1. API definition for Simple Solution
+##### API definition for External Audio transmission

 The following API provides a simpler use for external audio transmission.